 There are seven lodgings within the park, ranging from motels to upscale lodges.
 The most famous lodge in the park is the Lake McDonald Lodge, which is built in a Swiss chalet style.
 The largest is the remote Many Glacier Hotel built by the railroad in 1914.

-Glacier is a wonderful park to explore with kids.
+This 3-day itinerary for Glacier National Park includes all the highlights of this wonderful park, which is great to explore with kids, and makes an excellent family vacation.
 There are lots of family-friendly hikes, and the views are stunning throughout the park.